Find outlines by Subject code

 at

-This first subject in computer programming emphasizes problem solving strategies using structured programming techniques.
-The C programming language is used to introduce problem analysis, algorithm design, and program implementation.
-Students work in a LINUX environment.
+This course covers the fundamental principles of computer programming, with an emphasis on problem solving strategies using structured programming techniques.
+The C programming language, which is widely used and forms the syntactical basis for object-oriented languages such as C++, C#, and Java, is used to introduce problem analysis, algorithm design, and program implementation.
+Students work in a cross-platform environment.

 at

-ULI101 - Introduction To Unix/linux, & The Internet
+ULI101 - Introduction to UNIX/Linux and the Internet

 Unix and Linux represent the operating system technology underlying many of the services of the Internet.
 This subject introduces students to Unix, Linux and the Internet.
-Students will learn to navigate the Internet, transfer files, communicate with others via electronic mail, and create and maintain World Wide Web pages using Extensible Hypertext Mark-up Language (XHTML).
-Students will do this work in Unix and Linux environments, at the same time learning to configure their login accounts, manipulate data stored in files, effectively use Unix commands and utilities, and write simple shell scripts.
+Students will learn the core utilities to work productively in a Linux environment.
+Students will do this work using the shell, at the same time learn to configure their login accounts, manipulate data stored in files, effectively use Linux commands and utilities, and write simple shell scripts.

 at